-WASHINGTON, D.C. – Today, America First Legal (AFL) released additional documents obtained from a lawsuit against the Department of Homeland Security’s Cybersecurity and Infrastructure Security Administration (CISA) revealing extensive “pre-bunk” channels to “fact-check” the American people and possible violations of the federal records act.
+WASHINGTON, D.C. – Today, America First Legal (AFL) released additional documents obtained from a lawsuit against the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA) revealing extensive “pre-bunk” channels to “fact-check” the American people and possible violations of the federal records act.

 Last week, America First legal filed a federal class action lawsuit against key persons and entities involved in the so-called “Election Integrity Partnership” and the “Virality Project,” on behalf of Jill Hines, the co-Director of Health Freedom Louisiana, and Jim Hoft, the founder the popular news website The Gateway Pundit.
 As we detailed in the lawsuit, these orchestrators of the censorship industrial complex worked closely with the federal government — CISA, in particular — to influence the 2020 Election, violate the First Amendment, and censor conservative political speech.